marly-ai/marly/README.md

 🔄 Built-in Caching for Speed: With built-in caching, previously extracted schemas can be instantly retrieved, enabling rapid repeat extractions without having to reprocess the original documents.

 🚫 No Vendor Lock-In: Enjoy complete flexibility with your choice of model provider.
-Whether using open-source or closed-source models, you're never tied to a specific vendor, ensuring full control and portability for your data extraction needs.
+Whether using open-source or closed-source models, you're never tied to a specific vendor, ensuring full control.

 ---